pingidentity/pingone-mobile-sdk-android/README.md

  */
 PingOne.migrateFromPingID(Context context, PingOneMigrationStatusCallback callback);
 ```
-The `onComplete()` method of the callback will be triggered at the migration process completion and will receive `MigrationStatus` object, `PairingInfo` object and `PingOneSDKError` object where `MigrationStatus` is a following Enum:
+The `onComplete()` method of the callback will be triggered at the migration process completion and will receive `MigrationStatus` object, `PairingInfo` object and `PingOneSDKError` object, where `MigrationStatus` is one of the following:
 ```java
 /**
  * enum that represents the migration status returned from the SDK